5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 - Resuming from autopoweroff requires a reboot-like process, which consumes more power than resuming from sleep or standby.
 - macOS prioritizes preserving battery life and maintaining faster wake times when on battery.

-I have two Lenovo Thinkpads but autopoweroff is only available on the older one.
+I have two Lenovo Thinkpads, but autopoweroff is only available on the older one.
 I don't know exactly if this depends on the region the laptop was manufactured for or if the availability of autopoweroff is based on the used SMBIOS.

 ### Understanding Power State Transitions and Timers
 The system uses four distinct timers to manage power state transitions: